Springdale police arrest man in connection with murder

 SPRINGDALE -- Police arrested a man Friday in connection with the death of a homeless woman earlier this year.

 Jeremiah Edward Devon, 44, of Springdale was arrested Friday morning without incident in connection with capital murder, according to a news release from the Springdale Police Department.
-He was being held in the Washington County Detention Center with no bond set.
+He was being held in the Washington County jail with no bail set.

 Devon is accused of killing 48-year-old Wanda Reed, according to the release.